Despite the reputation this game has garnered, it's still one of the darkest games in the Sonic franchise as the below entries will show you.

 - The beginning of the last story, with Mephiles grabbing the Purple Chaos Emerald as it floats towards him.
 Afterwards he slowly turns his head to the camera and faces the player all without saying a word, implying he's well aware of both the fourth wall and your presence.

-- Not to mention that the knowing way he turns towards the camera and the creepy stare he gives implies that, despite not having a mouth, he's smiling; an implication supported by the fact that the reprise of his Leitmotif playing at the time is called "Mephiles' Smile" on the soundtrack.
+- The way he turns towards the camera and the creepy stare as he delivers, despite not having a mouth, he's smiling; an implication supported by the fact that the reprise of his Leitmotif playing at the time is called "Mephiles' Smile" on the soundtrack.
 How effective a monster do you have to be when you can grin so frighteningly without even needing a mouth?